 New furnace, plumbing fixtures, electrical panels and roof – as well as a new deck and custom clothes closets – were added by the company at 20% of the true cost or less, sources have said.

-Joining with another company, KCI Technologies, the Grant-financed construction company formed a joint venture and pulled off a big win at the city’s Board of Estimates late last year.
+Joining up with KCI Technologies, the Grant-financed construction company pulled off a big win at the Board of Estimates last December.

-The group essentially got speedy approval of a technical correction that doubled the price of the conduit project to $50 million, making it one of the costliest infrastructure contracts now underway in the city.
+Commercial-KCI got speedy approval of a so-called “technical correction” that doubled the price of the project to $50 million, making it one of the costliest infrastructure contracts now underway in the city.

-Nobody on the board asked whether what amounted to a $74 million error was truly a mistake.
-In fact, there was no discussion before Mayor Pugh and the other BOE members approved the sizeable contract bump as part of the routine agenda.
+Nobody on the board asked whether what amounted to a $74 million error – $100 million compared to $24 million – was truly a mistake.
+There was no discussion at all before Mayor Pugh and the other BOE members approved the sizeable contract bump.

 More on Mayor’s House Renovation

 • Mayor purchased new house during the time she received Healthy Holly payments (3/25/19)

 The contract (TR-16020) covers the repair, upgrade and capacity expansion of conduits that carry electric, telephone and fiber-optic cables under city streets.
 Users of the system pay into a conduit fund that finances these improvements.